 If a cut requires stitches, it has to be repaired within six hours after an injury.
 Face or head laceration treatment can take up to 24 hours to be repaired after an injury.
 But if the laceration is a deep scrape that grinds dirt into the skin, you may need to take action immediately to avoid infections.
 Generally, lacerations due to penetrating metal or glass or even gravel will require an x-ray.
 This helps to ensure that any fragment left in the wound is removed.
 If fragments remain in the wound, they may damage the skin permanently and increase the risk of infection.
 You should immediately seek medical attention if you suspect that the wound is infected.
 Symptoms of infection to examine for include: Swelling, Redness, Draining pus, Increasing tenderness and pain a day or days after the injury

-Seeking medical care services from an urgent care clinic is beneficial over going to an emergency room for several reasons.
+Obtaining medical services, particularly finger laceration repair services from an Urgent Care Clinic is beneficial over going to an emergency room for several reasons.
 Wilmington, San Pedro, across Long Beach, Torrance, Carson, or Lomita based urgent care clinics like Wilmington Urgent Family Clinic are recommended for a patient who requires medical attention for a time-sensitive situation.
 An emergency room only handles emergency medical situations; these are life-threatening medical situations.
-An urgent family clinic may be the best option when a patient requires urgent medical care but the primary care provider is unavailable.
+An urgent family clinic may be the best option when a patient requires urgent ear laceration repair or care but the primary care provider is unavailable.

 Laceration repair refers to cleaning, prepping, and closing the cut.
 A wound has a cut or a tear in the muscle, tissue, or skin.
 Wounds may vary in depth, length, or width.

 Proper laceration treatments would be sutures for closing skin lacerations or a wound that extends through the dermis.
 The reason is that this type of wound has the potential of causing excess scarring when the edges are poorly opposed.